Order by 17.12. for delivery before Christmas 🎄

 3. Pelvic lift

-Activates seat and torso.
+Activates the seat and the torso.

-- Lie on your back with your knees bent, lift your hips up and slowly lower them down.
+• Lie on your back with your knees bent, lift your hips up and slowly lower them down.

-- More difficult: do the exercise with one leg extended
+• More difficult: do the exercise with one leg extended

 4. Dead bug